Case Study

 What this project demonstrates

-Documentary method in a corporate context — using interview-driven, human-centred filmmaking to make technical and organizational concepts genuinely compelling
+Documentary filmmaking in a corporate context: interview-driven, human-centred work that makes technical and organizational ideas land